 Benefits and Services

-All new health plans sold on or after Sept.
-23, 2010, or that renew after that date must cover certain preventive health services--such as mammograms, flu shots, colonoscopies and cholesterol checks--without charging a co-pay or deductible or other cost-sharing.
-Which services are covered depends on the health care plan type and factors such as your age.
+All new health plans sold on or after September 23, 2010, must cover certain preventive health services--such as mammograms, flu shots, colonoscopies and cholesterol checks--without charging a co-pay or deductible or other cost-sharing.
+For a complete list of the covered services, visit https://www.healthcare.gov/what-are-my-preventive-care-benefits/

-Effective Sept.
-23, 2010 for new plans (or Jan.
-2011, at the beginning of a new year for a health plan), you are provided a way to appeal insurance company coverage determinations--as well as claims.
+As of September 23, 2010, you now have a way to appeal insurance company coverage determinations--as well as claims.
 An external review process is now set up.
 Those enrolled in a health plan must get a notice about available internal and external appeals processes and be told of the availability of assistance to help complete the process.
 For more information on appeals, visit https://www.healthcare.gov/how-do-i-appeal-a-health-insurance-companys-decision/

 New Rules for Insurance Companies